deepstreamIO/ds-demo-spaceshooter/README.md

 ## Adding a spaceship
 Time to add a spaceship to our stage.
 Our ship will be composed of small images, called "Sprites".
 To create one, we'll tell PIXI to create a `PIXI.Sprite.fromImage( url )` and move it to its initial coordinates.
 By default, these coordinates specify the top-left corner of our sprite.
 Instead, we want them to specify the center, so we also need to set the sprite's `anchor` position to 0.5 for both x and y.
-This will also be used as a pivot-point when we rotate the sprite later on.
+This will also be used as the pivot-point when we rotate the sprite later on.
 Finally, we'll add the spaceship to the stage.

 ```javascript
 // in spaceship.js